There are two types of insurance cover for Contributory Scheme members:

 - Terminal Illness; and

-You have Death cover if you hold a CPA or a Contributory Scheme Life Pension.
+If you hold a CPA you have Death cover only.
 You do not have the other types of cover listed above.

 When does my cover end?